joonaspaakko/Photoshop-file-versions-script/README.md

 * Version 1.5. tested in Photoshop CC 2019
    * Older versions were tested in CS3 and later on CS6, but at this point so many changes have been made that I can't guarantee it works in older versions.
 I would assume it works in CS6.
-* You can always just press enter when you get the description prompt if you don't feel like adding one.
+* You can always just press enter when you get the description prompt if you don't feel like adding a description.
 * If you forget the shortcut you set in Photoshop, you can check it at `File > Scripts > Photoshop File Versions`
 * Previous name was: Auto Save PSD.jsx but this new name seems more fitting as it's less about automatic saving and more about intentionally saving file versions.